graulund/secretdungeonemotes/README.md

 # Secret Dungeon Emotes for Twitch.tv
 A set of cool (in-joke) emoticons that you can use anywhere on **[Twitch](http://www.twitch.tv)**.
 They are born out of small communities created from Twitch's Group Chats functionality -- or as we like to refer to them, "dungeons".

-**NEW: SDE now exists as a Google Chrome extension!
-[Install Secret Dungeon Emotes in Chrome here!](http://chrome.google.com/webstore/detail/secret-dungeon-emotes/fljimgaiflbdcihhihlmccpdfnlcedcm)**
+Scroll down for installation instructions.

 ## What you get

 We are continually adding new cool emoticons to our list!
 Right now, we have the following:

-**Last updated: May 18, 2015**
+**Last updated: Nov 27th, 2015**

 * ![appaK](images/appaK.png) appaK
 * ![Breject](images/Breject.png) Breject